Ellednera/MapSearching/README.md

 #### private static void test_stationDictionary(CityMap map, String[] lookup_names)
 Checks if the specified *Station* name is valid or not.
 If the name is not valid, it will display "null".
 The output is pretty self-explanatory :)

-These 2 methods can be written in a mre efficient way by directly accessing the *CityMap* object's _stationDictionary_ static HashMap<String, Station> variable.
+These 2 methods can be written in a more efficient way by directly accessing the *CityMap* object's _stationDictionary_ static HashMap<String, Station> variable.